 Map AWS EC2 fields to Oomnitza fields to get the user information that you need.
 For the field mapping, it is recommended to follow these steps:

-- Click the down arrow on the field that you want to map.
+- Click the down arrow on the Region field.

 - Select Add new Oomnitza assets field.

-- Change the name of the field.
+- Change the name of the field to AWS Region.

 - Click CREATE.

 - Map the Instance ID to the Oomnitza Serial Number field, or a similar field.
-Assign a sync key to the Serial Number field.
+You can map the fields by:

-- Click NEXT.
+- Click UPDATE.

 Tracking information for asset loads